ChristophSchulhess/MoMo/README.md

 2. *standardizes* the received data and **stores** (and logs) it for compliance reasons.
 3. *'routes'* the standardized payment data to its destination.
 This destination is a **SaaS instance** (run in a seperate container) of software used for managing products and customers in the renewable energy sector.
 An instance that receives payment data in the standardized form will be able to process it and provide electricity according to the corresponding value.
 The application should be able to route payments by account_id **and** reference_id.

-Special focus should lie on the **simplicity** and **extendability** of the design, specifically with regard to the implementation of new PSP adapters and routing mechanisms.
+The focus should lie on the **simplicity** and **extendability** of the design, specifically with regard to the implementation of new PSP adapters and routing mechanisms.